OsamaKhalilMohamed/Portfolio/posts/react-flow-in-production.md

 ---

-## Building Workflows in Konan AI with React Flow

 ![Workflow](https://cdn.prod.website-files.com/67ac814b1bd2403fd14444a2/67cd749be725080850561375_HQ-p-2000.png)

-# Almost two years ago, I worked on a core feature for **Konan AI** by Synapse Analytics — a platform designed to help risk officers and financial institutions create and manage workflow policies more easily.
+# Couple of years ago, I worked on a core feature for **Konan AI** by Synapse Analytics — a platform designed to help risk officers and financial institutions create and manage workflow policies more easily.
 We called this feature **Workflows**.
 The idea was to let users design complex risk assessment processes visually, in a way that feels simple and intuitive.
 For the UI, I relied on [`react-flow`](https://reactflow.dev/), a powerful React package for building node-based editors.
 In this post, I’ll walk you through exactly how we built it — from the setup, to handling data flow between nodes and edges, and integrating everything with the backend.

 ---

-## Contents
+## Content

 1. [React Flow Overview](#react-flow-overview)
 2. [How Data is Dynamically Shared Across Nodes and Edges](#how-data-is-dynamically-shared-across-nodes-and-edges)